lsst-sqre/nublado1/README.md

 * Edit the configuration in `jupyterhub_config/jupyterhub_config.d` if you want to.
-  - In the default configuration, the GitHub authenticator (from `sample_configs`) is used.
   - The files in the configuration directory are sourced in lexical sort order; typically they are named with a two-digit priority as a prefix.
 Lower numbers are loaded first.
-  - The preamble and spawner are common across CILogon and GitHub, but the authenticator and environment differ.
   - In the GitHub authenticator, we subclass GitHubOAuthenticator to set container properties from our environment and, crucially, from additional properties (GitHub organization membership and email